ningsihadityas/local-schedule-notification/README.md

-This React Native App has local schedule notification as a reminder at a particular time both on iOS and Android.
+This React Native App has local daily schedule notifications as a reminder at a particular time everyday, both on iOS and Android.

 The notification is set locally in index.js (background) and app.js (foreground)